theupdateframework/taps/tap7.md

 # Security Analysis

-This TAP does not detract from existing security guarantees because it does not propose architectual changes to the specification.
+This TAP does not detract from existing security guarantees because it does not propose architectural changes to the specification.

 # Backwards Compatibility